shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

      ```
    - Broadcasting can bite if unchecked in PyTorch.

-   *Change: Updated "axis" to "dim" for PyTorch consistency and added a warning.*

 4. **Chain Rule in Layers**
    - Split gradients into local and global pieces.
 For `Y = XW + b`: